 RSUA / RIBA

-Projects entered for this year’s competition, regardless of project type or value, will be considered for a headline RSUA Design Award 2020.
+Projects entered for this year’s competition, regardless of project type or value, were considered for a headline RSUA Design Award 2021.
+Given the outbreak of Covid-19 the projects entered for the RSUA Design Awards 2020 were judged in 2021.

-Projects that win an RSUA Design Award 2020 will be in the running to win the Liam McCormick Prize – Northern Ireland’s building of the year and will be considered for a RIBA National Award.
+Projects that win an RSUA Design Award are in the running to win the Liam McCormick Prize – Northern Ireland’s building of the year – and will be considered for a RIBA National Award.
 Judges may also give a range of discretionary awards.